 But there’s lots to consider when making the decision to have a rhinoplasty that can lead to delays in potential patients booking a no-obligation consultation.
 This can cause a continued sense of unhappiness about a patient’s appearance – sometimes for months – often for years.

 One of the biggest stumbling blocks is rhinoplasty cost.
-As well as the surgery itself, patients should be prepared to pay for extra fees including anaesthesia and hospital charges.
-As a guide, Adam Kolker, a board-certified surgeon in New York, estimates in The Complete Guide to Rhinoplasty that the total cost of a rhinoplasty ranges from about $6,000 to $15,000.
+As well as the surgery itself, patients should be prepared to pay for extra fees including anesthesia and hospital charges.
+Typically, the average total cost of a rhinoplasty procedure ranges from about $12,000 to $18,000.

 So, if you’re someone who would like a nose job, how can you pay for it?
 Getting the funds together is a matter of personal choice and depends on your circumstances, but if you plan well and budget sensibly, there are several ways to bring a rhinoplasty within your financial reach.